Modern Slavery Statement

 Training to prevent modern slavery

 To ensure a high level of understanding of the impact of our business activities in our supply chains, we provide training to our employees in certain positions and functions.
-79,2% employees in Abacus Medicine have completed compliance training for 2024 including training on modern slavery.
-We do this to ensure that the relevant employees have thorough knowledge of our policies and procedures and are able to act accordingly.
+77% employees in Abacus Medicine have completed compliance training for 2024 including training on modern slavery.
+We do this to ensure that the relevant employees have thorough knowledge of our policies and procedures and can act accordingly.

 Approved by CEO Flemming Wagner